paust-team/pirius/client/README.md

 Subscribe command will not stop until broker had stopped or received `sigint` or `sigterm`

-## Development Guide [WIP]
+## Development Guide
-You can build your own application using Producer, Consumer client library.
+You can build your application using the Producer, Consumer, and Admin client library.

 ### Producer
 The `producer` client is a client that sends the produced data to the broker.
-Any developer who wants to publish data to ShapleQ Network can write the ShapleQ client application using `producer` client library.
+Any developer who wants to publish data to ShapleQ Network can write the ShapleQ client application using the `producer` client library.

 #### Structs